csmutz/apache_tls_fingerprint/README.md

   - SSLVersion
     - Version already exposed in mod_ssl is version negotiated which may be different from client proposed?
+  - Ciphers
+  - SSLExtension
   - Signature Algorithms
-  - Cipher
-  - SSLExtension
   - EllipticCurve
   - EllipticCurvePointFormat
   - ALPN
     - Expose as CSV of strings?
   - ~~SNI/Server_name~~ (Already in mod_ssl)
-  - Protocol (tcp or quic) (presumably this already available through an existing variable, for moment unnecessary as tcp can be assumed?)
+  - Protocol (tcp or quic) (presumably will be available through which quic is officially implemented on openssl/apache.
+For now, assume tcp)

 How will data be represented?
   - As hex of raw values (prefered approach)
   - dash separate list, ja3 style (this is a bunch of extra work, for little benefit)
-  -
+  - Remove grease or not?
+Use of grease seemes like the sort of attribute you want for fingerprinting.
+Expose all data, including grease, and let the user of the metadata decide how they want to use it.

 ### References